BekithembaMrwetyana/Digital-Portfolio/README.md

 - **S** – I engaged with the *Career Development* section on Blackboard, which emphasized understanding my goals, values, and strengths through reflective exercises, SMART goal-setting, and career planning strategies.
 - **T** – I needed to develop a career development plan that aligns with my core values and long-term aspirations.
-- **A** – I identified my values (growth, creativity, freedom), outlined SMART goals (e.g., "Become a junior full-stack developer within 2 years"), and explored possible career paths like backend development and DevOps.
+- **A** – I identified my values (growth, creativity, freedom), outlined SMART goals, and explored possible career paths like software development and web development.
 - **R** – I now have a personalized, realistic, and motivating career roadmap and I’ve started identifying opportunities (like internships) that match this path.

 ---